What is Lean Logistics?

 When a product is in the middle of development and must wait for the next stage to finish.

 Moving goods around as little as possible is a good idea.
-Eliminating any unwanted product movement inside the facility and elsewhere is a critical phase in waste reduction.
+Eliminating any unwanted product movement inside the facility and elsewhere is a critical phase in waste reduction, cost reduction and increasing the productivity.

 Using machines or procedures that are more complicated or expensive than is strictly necessary to complete the task.